Brit Fran Jones taken off court in wheelchair after mid-match collapse

 The world-ranked number 129 collapsed on court in dramatic scenes in Bogota.

-British tennis player Fran Jones has been forced to withdraw from the Colsanitas Cup in Bogota after collapsing in the middle of a match.
+British tennis player Fran Jones has been forced to withdraw from the Colsanitas Cup in Bogota after collapsing on court.

-In footage of the incident posted to social media, the 24-year-old appeared to stagger after failing to return a serve from Argentina’s Julia Riera in the third set and was unable to return to play.
+In footage of the incident posted to social media, the 24-year-old appeared to stagger after failing to return a serve from Argentina’s Julia Riera in the third set of the round of 32 match and was unable to return to play.

 She fell to the ground and was removed from the court in a wheelchair.